TSYS-Merchant/shopping-cart-integrations/magento/README.md

 # Source code, issues, and feature enhancements

 [MW Magento Plugins' source code](https://github.com/merchantwarehouse/shopping-cart-integrations) is hosted on GitHub, along with all of our other Open Source projects.
 All issues and feature enhancements are being tracked in our the [GitHub Issue Tracker](https://github.com/merchantwarehouse/shopping-cart-integrations/issues?state=open).
+Please tag issues with the "magento" label.

 # Downloading
 Currently, Merchant Warehouse’s magento plugins are only available as a source download.